|

 "dainty" names were popular.

-Feminine form of Spanish Fernando,
+Feminine form of Spanish Fernándo,

-FERNANDE:
+- FERNANDE:

 Feminine form of French Fernand,

-FERNE:
+- FERNE:

-Variant of English Fern, meaning "fern."
+Variant spelling of English Fern, meaning "fern."

-FETIJE: Possibly
+- FETIJE: Possibly

-a nickname for Albanian Fatjeta, meaning "lucky."
+a pet form of Albanian Fatjeta, meaning "lucky."

-FFION:
+- FFION:

-Welsh form of Irish/Gaelic Fíona, meaning
+Welsh form of Irish Gaelic Fíona, meaning

 "vine."

-FFRAID:
+- FFRAID:

 meaning "exalted one."

-FIAMMETTA:
+- FIAMMETTA:

 Italian name composed of the word fiamma